 The purpose of process safety management is to prevent or minimize the consequences of a catastrophic release of toxic, reactive, flammable or explosive chemicals.
 Kodiak has the responsibility to provide training in process safety management PSM to all affected employees for employees to perform their assigned work duties safely.
-Training will consist of:
+To properly manage changes (MOC) to process chemicals, technology, equipment and facilities, one must define what is meant by change.
+In the process safety management standard, change includes all modifications to equipment, procedures, raw materials, and processing conditions other than "replacement in kind."
+These changes must be properly managed by identifying and reviewing them prior to implementing them.
+For example, the operating procedures contain the operating parameters (pressure limits, temperature ranges, flow rates, etc.) and the importance of operating within these limits.
+Training and evaluation will consist of:

 - Proper work procedures

 - Work processes/steps

 - Safe use of tools and equipment

 - Recognition of unsafe and hazardous conditions/behaviors

 - Potential fire and explosive hazards/prevention

 - Toxic release hazards/prevention

 - Hot Work Permit requirements

+- Management of change (MOC)